MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Django would like to know the value of the `Host` header so that various bits of the framework, like [ALLOWED_HOSTS](https://docs.djangoproject.com/en/3.0/ref/settings/#allowed-hosts) or [HttpRequest.get_host](https://docs.djangoproject.com/en/3.0/ref/request-response/#django.http.HttpRequest.get_host) can work.
 The problem is that NGINX does not pass the `Host` header to proxied servers by default.

-For example, when I'm using `proxy_pass` like I did in the previous section, and I send a request with the `Host` header like this:
+For example, when I'm using `proxy_pass` like I did in the previous section, and I send a request with the `Host` header to NGINX like this:

 ```bash
 curl localhost --header "Host: foo.com"